Tommaso Masaccio (c.1401-28)

 The London panel of Saints Jerome and John the Baptist was once part of a triptych painted on both sides for the Roman basilica of S.Maria Maggiore.
 This painting, which represents the founding of that church, flanked by saints, is predominantly by Masolino; for some unknown reason, however, Masaccio executed this one panel.
 Since Masaccio and Masolino worked together on the Uffizi Madonna, in the Brancacci Chapel, as well as perhaps in other places, it is not so surprising that they collaborated here too.

-Masaccio's contribution to the development of Western painting is enormous.
+Masaccio's contribution to the Italian Renaissance and thus to Western painting is enormous.
 During the first two decades of the 15th century, both sculpture (primarily through the work of Donatello) and architecture (through that of Brunelleschi) began to be cast in a new Renaissance idiom.
 In the course of a few years during the 1420s, Masaccio managed to set Western painting on a Renaissance course, similar in essence and language to that taken by those other expressions.
 If Cimabue (1240-1302) and Giotto (1267-1337) had created, over a century earlier, an ideal world in which Christian myths were acted out, Masaccio secularized that world by filling it with space, light, and air, and by placing a Classical sort of man within it, surrounded by nature.
 This idea of man as central to a logical natural world, and master of it, was to remain the principal source of imagery for Western painting until very recent times.

 Paintings by Tommaso Masaccio can be seen in some of the best art museums in Europe.